soft9000/zContest/2019_zContest_03/README.md

 ## zPrizes
-The winner of "The Keeper Contest," challenger will be able to select THEIR CHOICE of of our training.
-The first place prize winner may select ANY three (3) educational offerings, the second place prize winner may choose any two (2), and the 3rd place winner may choose one (1) educational offering.
+The winner of "The Keeper Contest," challenger will be able to select THEIR CHOICE from of our training.
+The first place prize winner may select ANY three (3) educational offerings, the second place prize winner may choose any two (2), and the 3rd place winner may choose one (1) on-line offering.
 Educational offering to be selected from https://www.udemy.com/user/randallnagy2/

 ## zContestants
 No purchase or attendance is required to be eligible for this contest.

-For a complete list of terms and conditions, please refer to: https://github.com/soft9000/zContest
+For a complete list of zContest submission terms and conditions, please refer to: https://github.com/soft9000/zContest

 ## zVideo?